ISISComputingGroup/ibex_developers_manual/Spangle-banner.md

 - `height`: the height of the button in  pixels (limited to between 10 and 35)

 See the `xml` example below for the full structure.
 The order that the items are placed in the `xml` determines the order that they are placed in the GUI.
 The items in the GUI are aligned right, so the item at the top of `banner.xml` will be displayed on the furthest right, and the second item will be to the left of that, and so on.
+Banner elements that were previously hard coded have now been moved to `banner.xml`.
+A new PV for the current configuration name was added to the Block Server in order to do this.
+Since PVs defined with `pcaspy` do not have a `.SEVR` field, this had to be defined manually in order to stop it being coloured pink in the GUI, see [here](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/BlockServer-Structure#channel-access) for details.

 # Configuration